intellifi-nl/webapi-doc/README.md

 * x, y
 * picture
 * building_map (only when you are defining an overlapping location)
 * report_location: The location that this locaton reports to, null by default.
-You could also see this as the parent_location.
+In a way it's a parent location.

 Presences
 ---------